Intel Arc A380 – Does it encode?!?

 Results of the video encoded with the Intel ARC A380.

-Initially, I was going to just record some game footage and call it a day.
+Initially, We were going to just record some game footage and call it a day.
 Although considerably more demanding than video such as an FPS where you're jumping off of walls and rail-gunning randos.
 A more realistic application would be an actual video.
-So, we went filming around downtown Milwaukee.
+So, time to touch some fucking grass!
+We went filming about a minute worth of "B-Roll" footage of downtown Milwaukee.
 Originally shot on an iPhone 13 because when you get free tech from a reasonably rich associate you can't bitch about who makes it.
 It was shot at 4k with 60 frames per second.

 "Note: If you get a black screen but the audio is playing.
 Or you got a potato PC and it's studdering.
 We have fallback Links below."